spantaleev/matrix-docker-ansible-deploy/docs/faq.md

 See [Installing](installing.md) to learn how to use Ansible to install Matrix services.

-Of course, don't just jump straight to Installing.
-Rather, start at [Prerequisites](prerequisites.md) and get guided from there (into [setting up DNS](configuring-dns.md), [configuring the playbook](configuring-playbook.md), etc).
+However, we recommend you to follow our installation guide, instead of jumping straight to installing.

+There are two guides available:

+- ⚡ **[Quick start](quick-start.md)** (for beginners): this is recommended for those who do not have an existing Matrix server and want to start quickly with "opinionated defaults".

+- **Full installation guide (for advanced users)**: if you need to import an existing Matrix server's data into the new server or want to learn more while setting up the server, follow this guide by starting with the **[Prerequisites](prerequisites.md)** documentation page.

 ### I installed Synapse some other way.
 Can I migrate such a setup to the playbook?

 Yes, you can.

-You generally need to do a playbook installation (start at the [Prerequisites](prerequisites.md) page), followed by importing your existing data into it.
+You generally need to do a playbook installation.
+It's recommended to follow the full installation guide (starting at the [Prerequisites](prerequisites.md) page), not the [Quick start](quick-start.md) guide.
+The full installation guide will tell you when it's time to import your existing data into the newly-prepared server.

 This Ansible playbook guides you into installing a server for `example.com` (user identifiers are like this: `@user:example.com`), while the server is at `matrix.example.com`.
 If your existing setup has a server name (`server_name` configuration setting in Synapse's `homeserver.yaml` file) other than the base `example.com`, you may need to tweak some additional variables.
 This FAQ entry may be of use if you're dealing with a more complicated setup - [How do I install on matrix.example.com without involving the base domain?](#how-do-i-install-on-matrixexamplecom-without-involving-the-base-domain)